 Step 8: Coloring shadows

 Drawing shadows adds a lot to the footwear designs.
 Use a darker shade of your base color and blend form the outside parts in.
 Don’t miss the straps.

-Hopefully this step by step tutorial helped you to gain more understanding of how to easily draw shoes facing forward.
-With this new skill what are going to draw now?
+I hope that this step by step tutorial has helped you to gain more understanding of how to draw front view shoes easily.
+So what are you going to sketch next with these new skills?

-1. Pointed shoes: Instead of fitting the pointed curve into the toes ellipse try to exaggerate it down a bit.
+Instead of fitting the pointed curve into the toes ellipse, try to extend it down a bit.
 The tip of the shoe is in the center and slightly towards the thumb.
 This model has very delicate soles.

-3.Open toe shoes: To draw open toe shoes just add a curve to the bottom .
+To draw open toe shoes just add a curve to the bottom.
 It should reveal the whole thumb and a small part of the second toe.

-Error 2: The shoe curve is either too deep or too high.
-Use the guidelines from Step 2 to help you find he right place for it.
+Mistake 2: The shoe curve is either too deep or too high.
+Use the guidelines from Step 2 to help you find the right place for it.

-Error 3: The sole is not longer at the center, shorter at the ends.
+Mistake 3: The sole of the shoe is not longer at the center, shorter at the ends as it should be.
 It also helps if you make the outer lines slightly slanted towards the center.